serrapa/serrapa.github.io/_posts/2022-08-01-mariana_trench.md

 ### Challenge 1
 As reported in the github page, the first challenge is about:
 > 1. Installation of an arbitrary login_url via deep link oversecured://ovaa/login?url=http://evil.com/.
-Leads to the user's user name and password being leaked when they log in.
+Leads to the user's username and password being leaked when they log in.

 It seems a very realistic challenge: an external input is received and used by the application to do something.
 It is a suitable example for learning Mariana Trench.
 From the description, it appears there is a deep link managed by a component that presents a page from an arbitrary URL.
 The analysis requires a few steps:
 1. Find what component handles the deep link and the conclusion made.